f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 Altermatively you can use software decoding with Mbelib.
 Possible copyright issues apart (see next) the audio quality with the DVSI AMBE chip is much better.

+---
+&#9888; Since kernel 4.4.52 the default for FTDI devices (that is in the ftdi_sio kernel module) is not to set it as low latency.
+This results in the ThumbDV dongle not working anymore because its response is too slow to sustain the normal AMBE packets flow.
+The solution is to force low latency by changing the variable for your device (ex: /dev/ttyUSB0) as follows:

+`echo 1 | sudo tee /sys/bus/usb-serial/devices/ttyUSB0/latency_timer` or `sudo setserial /dev/ttyUSB0 low_latency`

+---

 <h2>Mbelib support</h2>

 DSDcc itself can use [mbelib](https://github.com/szechyjs/mbelib) to decode AMBE frames.
 While DSDcc is intended to be patent-free, `mbelib` that it uses describes functions that may be covered by one or more U.S. patents owned by DVSI Inc. The source code itself should not be infringing as it merely describes possible methods of implementation.
 Compiling or using `mbelib` may infringe on patents rights in your jurisdiction and/or require licensing.
 It is unknown if DVSI will sell licenses for software that uses `mbelib`.